pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/migrations.md

    pachctl list repo & pachctl list pipeline
    ```

-   You should get and empty output.
+   You should get empty output.

 1. Restore your cluster from the backup you have created in
 [Step 1](#step-1-back-up-your-cluster):